device-farm/mqtt-reg/README.md

 ### Register names

 Each register is identified by a string name.
-By convention the name is lowercase string without spaces with optionally with a logical path separated by dots, e.g. `kitchen.temperature`, `kitchen.humidity` or `buildingA.floor0.room10.lights`
+By convention the name is lowercase string without spaces.
+Optionally the name can be formed as a logical path separated by dots, e.g. `kitchen.temperature`, `kitchen.humidity` or `buildingA.floor0.room10.lights`

 ### Register values

-By protocol register values may be any valid JSON type, i.e. number, string, boolean, object or array.
+Register value may be any valid JSON type, i.e. number, string, boolean, object or array.
 Null values are passed as empty (zero-length) messages.
 Meaning of null (or undefined on js API level) values is, that the register is unavailable.

 ### MQTT topics